MP 16x8/4x3 / N38 - neodymium magnet

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- Significant importance in advanced technologically fields – are used in hard drives, electric drive mechanisms, medical equipment or other highly developed apparatuses.
+- Significant importance in the industry of new technologies – find application in computer drives, electric drive mechanisms, medical equipment and very advanced devices.

 Disadvantages of neodymium magnets: